-Lieutentant Colonel (Retired) Ivan Poitras, Fort Garry Horse Cadets, RCACC, Winnipeg, MB
+Lieutentant Colonel (Retired) Ivan Poitras, Fort Garry Horse Cadet Corps, RCACC, Winnipeg, MB

 He enrolled in the Army when he was 17 and was assigned to the artillery.
 After he had completed high school and two years university through part-time studies he was selected for a scholarship under the University Training Plan for Men.
 After graduation he was commissioned and assigned to the Logistics Branch.

-He served in five Canadian Regions, but primarily in Quebec and the Prairie Provinces.
+He served in all parts of Canada but primarily in Quebec and the Prairie Provinces.

-He served with the Canadian Brigade in Europe that was part of the British Army of the Rhine.
-He served as a peacekeeper in the Gaza Strip and Egypt.
+His overseas service was with the Canadian Brigade in Europe when it was assigned to the British Army of the Rhine as well as a peacekeeper in the Gaza Strip and Egypt.